 The Subordinate Voting Shares are listed on the TSX and are traded under the symbol "AND".
-The following table shows the monthly range of high and low prices per Subordinate Voting Share and total monthly volumes traded on the TSX for the year ended December 31, 2019, beginning on December 11, 2019, the date of closing of our IPO.
+The following table shows the monthly range of high and low prices per Subordinate Voting Share and total monthly volumes traded on the TSX for the year ended December 31, 2021.